Yurii-Laguta/JB4A-SDK-Android/_posts/2015-05-14-geolocation.md

        compile 'com.radiusnetworks:AndroidIBeaconLibrary:0.7.6'
     }
     ~~~
-    > Failure to add this dependency when enabling GeoLocation in readyAimFire() will result in the following crash in your app:
+    > Failure to add this dependency will result in the following crash in your app for devices running Android OS < 5.0 (Lollipop):

     `java.lang.TypeNotPresentException: Type com/radiusnetworks/ibeacon/BleNotAvailableException not present`